gatsbyjs/gatsby/docs/docs/gatsby-link.md

   // will start with exactly one slash, and that anything else is external. const internal = /^\/(?!\/)/.test(to)

-  // Use gatsby-link for internal links, and <a> for others if (internal) {
+  // Use Gatsby Link for internal links, and <a> for others if (internal) {
     return (
       <GatsbyLink to={to} {...other}>